 What expenses can I claim for my e-commerce business?

 Tax deductions are a small business owner’s best friend.
-As an e-commerce business, you’ll be able to claim many of the same write-offs as a bricks-and-mortar store.
+As an e-commerce business, you’ll be able to claim many of the same write-offs as a brick-and-mortar store.
 So try to keep track of every expense, even the small ones.
 Every receipt adds up and together, they may even knock you into a lower tax bracket.

 To ensure you don’t miss a trick, check out our Big List of Small Business Tax Deductions.